ryanfiller/gabby2020/src/routes/work/cfgm.md

 ---
-title: The Community Foundation of Greater Memphis Campaign
+title: Transformation Starts Here
 thumbnail: images/CFGM-Photo-Small.jpg
 order: 100
 ---

-Campaign developed to celebrate the 50th anniversary of The Community Foundation of Greater Memphis and the work they’ve contributed to the city over the past half century.
+The overarching campaign, "Transformation Starts Here," was developed for *The Community Foundation of Greater Memphis* to celebrate their 50th anniversary and the work they’ve contributed to the city over the past half century.
+The theming spanned across all assets used throughout the year, culminating in the final event — The Community Celebration at the Levitt Shell.
+Select assets shown.

 !['alt text here'](images/CFGM-Photo-Small.jpg)

-Die-cut Invitation Sleeve—Front
+Die-cut Invitation Sleeve—Front and Back
 !['alt text here'](images/CFGM-InviteSleeve-Front-Small.jpg)

-Invitation Sleeve—Back
 !['alt text here'](images/CFGM-InviteSleeve-Back-Small.jpg)

-Invitation—Front
+Invitation—Front and Back
 !['alt text here'](images/CFGM-Invite-Front-Small.jpg)

-Invitation—Back
 !['alt text here'](images/CFGM-Invite-Back-Small.jpg)

 Invitation—Digital